0xVeta/analyze/README.md

     Direct: Execute a single prompt and close
     ```
-    rawdog Plot the size of all the files and directories in cwd
+    mercal' Plot the size of all the files and directories in cwd
     ```

-    Conversation: Initiate back-and-forth until you close.
-Rawdog can see its scripts and output.
+    Conversation: Initiate back-and-forth until you close. mercal' can see its scripts and output.
     ```
-    rawdog
+    mercal'
     >>> What can I do for you?
 (Ctrl-C to exit)
     >>> > |
     ```

 ## Optional Arguments
 * `--restrain`: (default False) Print and manually approve each script before executing.
-* `--retries`: (default 2) If rawdog's script throws an error, review the error and try again.
+* `--retries`: (default 2) If mercal''s script throws an error, review the error and try again.

 ## Model selection
-Rawdog uses `litellm` for completions with 'gpt-4-turbo-preview' as the default.
-You can adjust the model or point it to other providers by modifying `~/.rawdog/config.yaml`.
+mercal' uses `litellm` for completions with 'gpt-4-turbo-preview' as the default.
+You can adjust the model or point it to other providers by modifying `~/.mercal'/config.yaml`.
 Some examples:

 To use gpt-3.5 turbo a minimal config is:
 ```yaml